KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/Utilities/Reshape.md

 ---

 ## Introduction
-This method allows to reshape any expression to another new shape. **The total number of components in the new shape should be same as the original shape's total number of components.**
+`Reshape` is used to reshape any expression to another new shape. **The total number of components in the new shape should be same as the original shape's total number of components.**

 ## Use case
-Following example showcases one of the use case of ```Reshape```
 ```python
 import KratosMultiphysics as Kratos
 model = Kratos.Model()